Aji Pangeran Tumenggung Pranoto International Airport: Master plan 2036

 Samarinda International Airport is nearly reaching its operational capacity, as Samarinda economy booms.
 Multi Konsulindo served as the consultant for Samarinda Airport (APT Pranoto) Master Plan 2036, a blueprint that will ensure SRIA can meet the growing demand for aviation services.
+The new detailed design of Samarinda International Airport will be completed in 2024.
 The airport will undergo major expansion plans north of the airport.

 As part of Samarinda Rail network, a dedicated rail link from the urban area to the airport will be built.
 It will run from Samarinda Station (Air Putih) along North Sempaja and terminate at the airport.